on7lds/NextionDriver/README.md

 background and do its work quitly (start and stop of the program will be logged in syslog)

-The program takes at least 2 parameters.
+The program takes at least 3 parameters.
 For example :

-./NextionDriver -n /dev/ttyAMA0 -m /dev/ttyNextionDriver
+./NextionDriver -n /dev/ttyAMA0 -m /dev/ttyNextionDriver -c /etc/MMDVM.ini

 - will start NextionDriver from the current directory
 - the programm will use the serial port /dev/ttyAMA0 for communication with the display
 - the program will create a /dev/ttyNextionDriver link as a virtual serial port where it will listen
+- the program will read /etc/MMDVM.ini to get some extra information

 **IMPORTANT**
 In your MMDVM.ini you go to the Nextion section and specify: